tybottorff/bottorffdocs/linsley_postdoc/notes/literature_notes.md

  - result: GAD65-specific T cells crossreact with peptide of hCMV major DNA binding protein, hCMV-derived epitope can be processed by DCs and recognized by GAD65-reactive T cells
  - **takehome: hCMV may be involved in loss of T cell tolerance to autoantigen GAD65 by a mechanism of molecular mimicry leading to autoimmunity, perhaps analogous to loss of tolerance to autoantigens by mechanism of molecular mimicry between tumor antigen and self antigen leading to irAEs**
 ## Introduction
- - GAD65 (glutamic acid decarboxylase) neuroenzyme expressed in neurons and beta cells
+ - GAD65 (glutamic acid decarboxylase) neuroenzyme expressed in neurons and β cells
 ## Discussion
  - clonal T cells recognizing GAD65 339-352 crossreact with hCMV major DNA-binding protein pUL57 peptide 674-687, peptide efficiently processed for presentation by HLA-DR3
  - crossreactive response may be polyclonal, so T cells recognizing hCMV peptide more efficiently than GAD65 peptide may exist